Domson12/Domson12/README.md

 ####  I'm interested in mobile development and I pursue this path of career

 I focus on native android development in Kotlin.
-Programming is my passion and I'm sure this is the exact career I'm interested in.